szejkerek/ArkanoidGameClone/README.md

 ⭐ Do not forget to give a star on GitHub!

-This is a project that I made for the university. **It allows you to play all 33 original Arkanoid levels!!!**
+This is a project that I made for the university with C++ and SFML library - https://www.sfml-dev.org/.

+**It allows you to play all 33 Arkanoid's original levels with additional boss fight in the end!!!**

 Arkanoid is an arcade game from 1986, created and published by Taito.